 - It is against the law to possess, use or deal drugs.
 All three are police matters and may result to serious legal consequences.

-It is recommended that international students open up a bank account in one of the Finnish banks.
-When having a Finnish bank account, it is easier for students to e.g. pay their rent and other possible costs related to living and studying in Finland.
+International students should open up a bank account in one of the Finnish banks.
+When having a Finnish bank account, you can pay the rent and other possible costs related to living and studying in Finland.
 When you open up a bank account in Finland, you should ask for internet banking service keys which enable you to use banking services online.
 Also, the bank will usually give at least a Visa electron card to students opening up a bank account.
 You may use it for paying, checking your balance and withdrawing money from ATMs.

 Major credit cards are accepted in Finland.
 It is even advisable to take a Visa or Master Card with you if possible.
 Please note that checks are not accepted in Finland.
 Information about banks in Finland is given on the website of Expat Finland.